ddo/pick-json/README.md

 ## Fast?
 How?

-* process json as stream.
+* read json as stream.
 * stop when found.
 * and you can also set the limit.